Solving quantum rotor model with different Monte Carlo techniques: Introduction

-Having laid these motivation and main impact of this work, we briefly outline the structure of the paper.
-In Sec.~\ref{sec:ii}, we describe the quantum rotor model and setup its path-integral formulation upon which the quantum Monte Carlo simulation will be carried out.
+\pay{We end the introduction by briefly outline the structure of the paper.} In Sec.~\ref{sec:ii}, we describe the quantum rotor model and setup its path-integral formulation upon which the quantum Monte Carlo simulation will be carried out.
 In Sec.~\ref{sec:iii}, we explain the different Monte Carlo update schemes employed in this work, and pay more attention to the HM and FA schemes which are less used in a condensed matter setting.
-Then Sec.~\ref{sec:iv} offers the results and compares the autocorrelation time and CPU hours of these methods at the $(2+1)$D O(2) QCP in details.
+Then Sec.~\ref{sec:iv} offers the results and compares the autocorrelation time and CPU hours of these methods at the $(2+1)$d O(2) QCP in details.
 Sec.~\ref{sec:v} summarizes the main results and elaborates more on the relevance of this work towards to more frontier models in which the successful simulation of the quantum rotor model is of vital importance.